Skip to Content

 Below, you’ll find a handful of things to see and do a stone’s throw from Kinbane Castle (if you’re feeling hungry, there’s plenty of restaurants in Ballycastle a short spin away).

-We’ve had a lot of questions over the years asking about everything from what is the Kinbane Castle Game of Thrones link to where to park.
+We’ve had a lot of questions over the years asking about everything from what is the Kinbane Castle Game of Thrones link to what things to do in Northern Ireland are located nearby.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.